1780s CE Trade between India and America

 1997 CE American Hindus Against Defamation

 The American Hindus Against Defamation organization is founded.
-Over the years the group would go on to protest about of number of things they found desecrated the Hindu tradition such as sandals with the image of the Hindu deity Ganesha on them in 2003.
+Over the years the group would go on to protest about a number of things they found desecrated the Hindu tradition such as sandals with the image of the Hindu deity Ganesha on them in 2003.

 1999 CE Southern Baptist Church Prayer Guide Controversy